windycom/windy-plugin-template/README.md

 The default data displayed is from the ECMWF model.
 Select another model as usual in the bottom right hand corner of the screen to switch between models.

+At the surface, there is a purple circle.
+Sliding it will show a projected parcel ascent, which is useful for stability analysis.
+A lifted index (LI) value will also appear when the projected parcel shows increased instability (negative LI values indicate increasing instability).

 Written by John C. Kealy.
 Send a message to me on the windy community forum (community.windy.com) under the username `johnckealy` with any questions/comments.